carlosafonso/amazon-location-demo/README.md

 ./scripts/update_locations.py -h
 ```

+## How to use

+1. With the API running, visit the website.
+2. Click on the **Geofence** button in the toolbar.
+3. Draw a polygon in the map.
+4. Enter a name in the **Geofence ID** text box and click **Create geofence**.
+5. Then click on **Device** in the toolbar.
+6. Draw a path that will be followed by this device.
+Make sure that the path crosses the geofencec boundaries at least once (otherwise no events will be triggered by Amazon Location Service).
+7. Enter a name for the device in the **Device ID** text box and click **Create device**.
+8. Then run the `update_locations.py` script.
+This script will periodically update the position of the device, moving it along the defined path.

+Whenever the device enters or exits the geofence, you will receive an SNS notification at the email address that you specified earlier.

 ## Local development

 There's a Docker Compose file at the root of the project which will start DynamoDB Local.